 \section{Introduction}

-\IEEEPARstart{B}{rain}-inspired computing models have emerged as one of the most powerful tools for pattern recognition and classification problems over the past few decades \cite{ghosh2009spiking}.
-Such computing schemes attempt to develop abstract models of the communication and functionalities involved in the neurons and synapses in the human brain.
-However, implementation of such non-Von Neumann computing schemes on general-purpose supercomputers have not been able to harness the energy efficiency of the human brain.
-The sequential fetch, decode and execute cycles involved in traditional Von-Neumann computing are in complete contrast to the parallel, event driven processing involved in the mammalian cortex.
+Brain-inspired computing models have emerged as one of the most powerful tools for pattern recognition and classification problems over the past few decades \cite{ghosh2009spiking}.
+Such schemes attempt to develop abstract models of the communication and functionalities involved in the neurons and synapses in the human brain in order to construct computing tools efficient at recognition and cognitive tasks.
+However, implementation of such non-von Neumann computing schemes on general-purpose supercomputers have not been able to harness the energy efficiency of the human brain.
+The sequential fetch, decode and execute cycles involved in traditional von-Neumann computing are in complete contrast to the parallel, event driven processing involved in the mammalian cortex.
 For instance, the IBM $Blue$ $Brain$ project \cite{markram2006blue} utilized the Blue Gene supercomputer to simulate brain activity in animals and consumed orders of magnitude more energy than the brain, even at neuron firing rates much slower than the biological time scale.

 Custom CMOS analog and digital VLSI neurocomputing platforms have been also utilized to implement neuron and synapse functionalities.
 The $BrainScaleS$ \cite{schemmel2008wafer}, $SpiNNaker$ \cite{jin2010modeling} and the IBM $TrueNorth$ \cite{merolla2011digital} are instances of such neurocomputers based on conventional CMOS technology.
 However, the significant mismatch between the neuroscience mechanisms involved in the brain and the CMOS transistors have limited the capability of such computing technologies to achieve the area or power efficiency of the brain.
-For example, 4 8-T SRAM cells (32 CMOS transistors) are required to implement the functionality of a single 4-bit synapse in a digital CMOS implementation \cite{rajendran2013specifications}.
+For example, four 8-T SRAM cells (32 CMOS transistors) are required to implement the functionality of a single 4-bit synapse in a digital CMOS implementation \cite{rajendran2013specifications}.

 Recently neurocomputing architectures based on emerging post-CMOS technologies have gained popularity as they offer a direct mapping to many of the neuroscience mechanisms involved in biological synapses \cite{jackson2013nanoscale,jo2010nanoscale,ramakrishnan2011floating,nishitani2013dynamic,kuzum2011nanoelectronic} and neurons \cite{sharad2012spin,ramasubramanian2014spindle,:/content/aip/journal/apl/106/14/10.1063/1.4917011}.
 In order to achieve an integration density similar to the brain, neuromorphic computing architectures aim to achieve a fan-out of 10,000 for each neuron, thereby requiring orders of magnitude more synapses than neurons.
 Additionally, unsupervised learning using Spike-Timing Dependent Plasticity (STDP), or other Hebbian learning rules, require online programming of synapses during spike transmission.
 Hence, a nanoelectronic device emulating synaptic functionalities is an essential component of spiking neuromorphic architectures.